AdobeDocs/release-notes.en/current.md

 Use [Headless Adaptive Forms](https://experienceleague.adobe.com/docs/experience-manager-headless-adaptive-forms/using/overview.html?lang=en) to let developers create, publish, and manage interactive forms that can be accessed and interacted with through APIs, rather than through a traditional graphical user interface.
 Headless adaptive forms help you:

-* build high-quality multi-channel forms in the programming language of your choice
+* Build high-quality multi-channel forms in the programming language of your choice
-* natively integrate forms to your desktop and mobile apps, websites, and chat applications
+* Natively integrate forms to your desktop and mobile apps, websites, and chat applications
-* reuse your proprietary UI components with forms applications
+* Reuse your proprietary UI components with forms applications
-* use the power of AEM Forms
+* Use the power of AEM Forms

 You can [send an email to aem-forms-headless@adobe.com](mailto:aem-forms-headless@adobe.com) from your official email ID to join the early adopter program.